One Mississippi (TV series)

-One Mississippi is a semi-autobiographical American comedy television series created by comedian Tig Notaro and Diablo Cody.
+One Mississippi is an American comedy television series created by comedian Tig Notaro and Diablo Cody.
 The pilot episode, directed by Nicole Holofcener, aired on Amazon Prime Video on November 5, 2015, and was picked up for a full series after positive feedback from audiences.
 One Mississippi premiered on September 9, 2016.
 On November 14, 2016, Amazon renewed the show for a second season, which was released on Amazon on September 8, 2017.
 On January 18, 2018, the series was canceled after two seasons which Amazon explained as "part of a move towards bigger, wider-audience series".
 Eventually as the show is produced by FXP, A division of FX Networks (also owned by Disney) and Disney Television Studios, Disney pulled One Mississippi from Amazon Prime Video, although it has since returned.
-Currently One Mississippi streams on Disney+ Star internationally and on FX on Hulu in the U.S. as well.
+Currently One Mississippi streams on Disney+ Star internationally and on Hulu in the U.S. as well.

 Plot

 Los Angeles radio host Tig Bavaro returns to Bay St. Louis, Mississippi, after receiving news that her mother, Caroline, will be taken off life support following an unexpected fall.
 Recovering from both a double mastectomy and a C. difficile infection, Tig moves in temporarily alongside her brother Remy and her stepfather, Bill.
 While caring for family affairs after Caroline's death, Tig learns about her mother's past as it was lived, rather than as Tig first remembered it, and in doing so rediscovers life in Bay St. Louis.